 To end the Phonak Remote Support session, click on end the call.
-Target will ask if you wish to close the Phonak Remote Support session.
-Click [Yes] to confirm and disconnect from your client's smartphone.
+Target will ask if you wish to close the Phonak

 Finishing the fitting session

 You can close the session at any time by clicking [Save & close session] in the top right corner of the screen.
 Select the items to save.
 The save dialog will confirm the successful save of the hearing aids.
 After the save, Phonak Target will guide you to the start screen.
 If you are working under Noah, you can go back to Noah by clicking on [Back to NOAH] at the top right corner of the start screen.